 - (3) Tom can't read or write.

-- (4) Tom can't read write. (mark with an , from this sentence we cannot infer "Tom can't read while he writes")
+- (4) Tom can't read write.

 - (5) Tom can't read.
 He can't write.

 Some may argue that the example (3) is not a solid argument for the irreplaceability of some connectives since creating an independent sentence with the second verb write would result in a grammatical utterance (5).
 Although the sentence (5) is grammatical, the sentence (3) is easier to process.
 The removal of the connective or might be compensated by inserting another connective and for this sentence; however, the meaning would not be the same.
-"Tom can't read and write" might also indicate that he cannot read while he writes.